reconcept-developers/reconcept-website/readme.md

 ## Deploying site

-To deploy the site, simply run:
+To deploy the site, push all changes to master and run:

-`npm run deploy`
+`./publish.sh`

-Your ssh key will need access to the server.
+The site will be deployed as a static site on github.
+It will also trigger an invalidation in CloudFront, so you will need a personal AWS API key with the proper permissions to do this.